Risk in Brief - Risk of Mercury in Fish

 Situation in Hong Kong

-1. Level of mercury in food in Hong Kong is regulated under the Food Adulteration (Metallic Contamination) Regulations made under the Public Health and Municipal Services Ordinance ((Cap.132), which stipulates that the maximum permitted concentration of mercury in food is 0.5 ppm (parts per million).
+1. Levels of mercury in food in Hong Kong is regulated under the Food Adulteration (Metallic Contamination) Regulations (Cap.
+132V) made under the Public Health and Municipal Services Ordinance (Cap.132), which stipulates the maximum levels (MLs) for total mercury and methylmercury in food.
+The MLs for methylmercury in fish ranged from 0.5 mg/kg to 1.7 mg/kg.
 Offenders shall be liable to a maximum fine of $50,000 and imprisonment for six months.

 Advice to the Public